timsayshey/wheelie/README.md

 ## Installation

 * Extract the contents to the root of your site.
-Set up a mysql datasource and import the wheelie.sql file.
+Set up a mysql datasource named 'wheelie' and import the wheelie_mysql.sql file.
-* Then edit the config/settings.cfm and set the name of your datasource and any other settings.
+* Then edit the /models/services/global/settings.cfm and set the name of your datasource and any other settings.
 * If using Railo, make sure you Log into your server admin: http://{your domain}/railo-context/admin/server.cfm?action=security.access then Change "Access Read" to "Open" and save.
 * Login at http://localhost/manager - email: admin@getwheelie.com - password: wheelie

-## Docs
+## Docs - quick brain dump

-To get up and running, set DB, change salt and otherwise configure Wheelie by editing:

-/models/services/global/settings.cfm

-Custom Routes:
+* **Set Password Salt, Datasource, Error Email, Environment:**  /models/services/global/settings.cfm

-/models/services/global/approutes.cfm
+* **Custom Routes:** /models/services/global/approutes.cfm
+* Everything thing else in /models/services/global is pretty much global scoped functions, feel free to add more.

 ## v1.0-RC2 Roadmap